 Only applies on String properties.
+Using not matches against a null value always evaluates to true.

-5.8.3.3.10.4.
+4.8.3.3.10.4.
 The operator contains

 The operator contains is used to check whether a field that is a Collection or array contains the specified value.